8:30 - 11:00 EVERY MONDAY

 There's the ever-present and ever-welcome Keith Geddes, who spends most of every night glued to the viewfinder of his camera.
 I've lost count of how many of Keith's shots have featured on the pages of this website over the years.

-Then there's Stevie King's girlfriend Beckie: - a real ray of sunshine, always there to lend a hand when she's not busy at the video camera. ...Or texting!
+Then there's Stevie King's wife Beckie: - a real ray of sunshine, always there to lend a hand when she's not busy at the video camera. ...Or texting!

 Another deft lens-wielder is Wayne Mills.
 Wayne first joined us in June 2008 and very quickly earned his credentials as an invaluable member of the Blues Jam "road crew".
 As regulars will know, at the end of a jam I do have a tendency to get caught up in conversation.
 Mea culpa!
 If it weren't for Wayne's calm efficiency in dismantling and packing away the gear while I gab, I swear we'd still be tidying up into the small hours.
 Thank you, Wayne - and thank you to all those volunteers who help us to pack up on the nights when he's unable to be with us!